Is the Rapture Pre- or Post-Trib?

 2. When Jesus comes back, the dead in Christ rise first.
 He comes back with a loud command, at the (last) trumpet call,

 3. After that.
 Note the words after that.
 Those who are left living on the earth will be caught up with them.
-NOTE THAT PAUL SAYS "WE" - He's saying that if he was living in the last days, HE WOULD BE ONE OF THEM.
-Since we know that Paul is a believer, if there was a secret rapture first, would he be left to the very end at Jesus 2nd Coming?
+NOTE THAT PAUL SAYS "WE" - He's saying that if he [and his friends] are still living in the last days, THEY WOULD BE THE ONES GOING UP - TALKING ABOUT JESUS' VERY NEXT COMING.
+FOR THEM.
+AND FOR ALL WHO ARE "ASLEEP".
+The disciples, living back then, believed that the very next time Jesus would return it would be at the LOUD command.
+Since we know that Paul is a believer, if there was a "secret rapture" first, would he be left to the very end at Jesus 2nd Coming?
 No!
-We know he's talking about the 2nd coming and not a "secret rapture" because he says its a LOUD command.
-The ones Jesus is bringing back with him is the souls, or spirits, of the ones who have died, not their bodies.
+We know he's talking about the 2nd coming and not a "secret rapture" because he says "WE" [the ones living back then] would not go before the ones who had died. its a LOUD command.
+In my opinion, the ones Jesus is bringing back with him is the souls, or spirits, of the ones who have died, not their bodies.
 Their bodies are still in the graves.
-He brings the souls back so their bodies can be joined to their souls.
+He brings the souls back so their bodies can be joined to their souls; then their bodies are glorified.
 I think the confusion lies in what happens to us when we die.
 These verses explain:

 Ecclesiastes 12:6 Remember him—before the silver cord is severed,